“Mother is an angel

-I barely knew these people anymore, yet could but take it all in and marvel at the range of folk she had so humbly touched and/or enriched.
+I barely knew these people anymore, yet could but marvel at the range of folk she had so humbly touched and/or enriched.
 Perhaps the only faces missing from this woolen coat, shiny suited ensemble were Kay and Arnold Rosen, tacitly uninvited despite their most generous encomium.
 While Melissa was quietly excused from duty for her own unassuming sake.

-“I’ll always remember how funny she could be,” said Uncle Liam, slapping ham slices to rye.“Like her Fibber McGee and Molly thing—talking on and on about Throckmorton P. Gildersleeve coming out of that wacky closet …how she’d mock Tini and Abigail Uppington back then…”
+“I’ll always remember how funny she could be,” said Uncle Liam, slapping ham slices to rye.“Like her Fibber McGee and Molly thing—how she’d mock Throckmorton P. Gildersleeve back then.”